Zona Rosa, Mexico City: Decline

 These efforts have had mixed success.
 The city has conducted some high-profile raids of clubs such as the Bar Continental DJ Club, searching for drugs and minors.
 This operation eventually led to the expropriation of the property on Florencia Street as well as another club on Berna Street.
 They mayor stated it was part of ongoing operations and meant to be a warning to other club owners in the area.
 The expropriated building on Florence Street now houses a contingent of the Mexico City police.
 There have also been other raids in response to complaints about underage drinking and illegal gambling.

+In late 2005, serial killer Raúl Osiel Marroquín frequented the area in search of gay men to kidnap.
+Marroquín, who expressed deep hatred for gay men, kidnapped and brutally tortured six men, killing four of them.
+He was arrested in January 2006 and sentenced to 280 years in prison.
+Due to targeting gay men, Marroquín is known as The Rainbow Killer.

 In 2007, a public-private venture was started to connect and promote Zona Rosa along with the historic center as the Reforma-Centro Historico corridor.
 Crime has decreased, but residents and businesses continue to move out, while more “red” businesses move in.
 In 2004, two theaters were opened exclusively to show erotic movies under the name of Contempo Cinema.
 According to the owners, the movies shown are not pornography but rather films such as Last Tango in Paris, Basic Instinct and Wild Orchid, which do not have explicit sex scenes meriting an XXX rating.
 The new venues have about 200 seats each with a bar, restaurants and film store.

 Work on infrastructure has been completed, mostly on Genova and Hamburgo Streets, but residents complain that the work is too slow, hurting their businesses.
 There are fears that these interventions, along with those scheduled between 2010 and 2012, will not be enough to save the area.